+Mobile Ebola diagnostic assay to contain future outbreaks?

 Recent attempts to detect Ebola virus

 Ebolavirus is an enveloped single-stranded RNA virus that has five known species, four of which are pathogenic to humans.
 The virus was first identified (4) in 1976 in association with two simultaneous outbreaks of haemorrhagic fever in Sudan and Zaire which involved 500 individuals, with case fatality rates of 88% in Zaire and 53% in Sudan (4).
 Through 2013, the WHO reported a total of 1,716 cases in 24 outbreaks.
 The current outbreak in West Africa, which started in March 2014, is a result of the spread of the Zaire ebolavirus, the most virulent strain of Ebolavirus family and is the largest and most complex Ebola outbreak in the history.
 CDC has reported more than 20,000 cases of Ebola infection which killed more than 9,000 people so far, mainly in Sierra Leone, Liberia and Guinea.